 Some instructors will answer question and some just never do.
 A case in point is an instructor Melanie who runs a course How To Sell Your Art Online With Etsy.
 After several attempts, I contacted Udemy who had this to say, “Unfortunately, every once in a while, an instructor will publish a course but not return to the course often, or immediately respond to messages from students.
 While we encourage instructors to stay engaged with their students, ultimately, we don’t have control over responsiveness.” – (December 2017)

 The mixed reviews about Udemy seem to mostly ding Udemy for their constant and confusing promotions and pricing.
-The others seem directly related to lack of instructor quality and engagement.
+The others seem directly related to the lack of instructor quality and engagement.

 Positive Udemy Review